Story of Fashion® is the premiere guide to Personal Experiences, and the creative innovators who provide them.

 And we forget what connections mean these days.

 Because these days, our phones are constantly on, we don’t need to call anyone as much.
-We see messages pop up and we reply with the feeling that, it’s something already established, because you have already been friended or, hey, it’s someone already on your WhatsApp contact list.
+We see messages pop up, and we reply with the feeling that, it’s something already established, because you have already been friended or, hey…it’s someone already on your WhatsApp contact list.

 The connection we’re referring to is the kind where, you actually call someone you haven’t spoken to for a long while, or someone long distance, and when they pick up the phone, suddenly, your energy is connected, by hearing them ‘pick up’, and when their voice says… ‘hello’, you feel a human connection.
 A relief, a reassurance.

 When we buy a product from a craftsperson, an artisan, a designer or chef.
 Something amazing happens.
 A chef for example, when we receive his/her dish, something that is made by hand, with personal care, it’s from their personal touch.
 It’s made from their philosophies in food, their individual values of how something should be sourced and cooked.
-Each vegetable is cut or shaped, transformed by themselves or their staff.
+Each vegetable is cut or shaped, transformed by the maker or their staff.
 And when the plate comes from their hands and go directly to us, we are connected to a bigger narrative, that gives us bigger meaning.
 That comes from their hands, their passion, their enjoyment of creating and cooking, we are connected to the chefs story.

-By being connected to a designer or chef’s story, we believe this meaning creates authenticity, substance, and a happiness of human care and connection that cannot be replaced by something mass produced or from fast fashion throw away consumerism.
+By being connected to a designer, musician, or a chef’s story, we believe this meaning creates authenticity, substance, and a happiness of human care and connection that cannot be replaced by something mass produced or from fast fashion throw away consumerism.
 Products that are personally made come with pride, and joy, attention to detail, made with more time, and when we receive it, it often always puts a smile on our face, because we are connected to the personal journey and effort of the creator.

 And these connections are becoming more and more sought after, by foodies, and by consumers looking for a special piece for home, or our own identity and outfits, that the very product comes from someone we know, can meet, identify with, and speak to.